-As the light seeps from the grey wet scene at 3.30pm, I’m taking a pause from work on “The Reactor” to catch up with a blog Post.
+As the light seeps from the grey wet scene at 3.30pm, I’m taking a pause from work on “The Reactor” to catch up with a blog post.
 More about this project later, but first a few of the gorgeous and varied light and cloudscapes which we’ve enjoyed this October.
 I really never bore of the infinite variety of this single view to the South East.
-No more words needed about these….
+No more words needed about these views.

-It’s a week since I was standing in front of our ESSE wood burning stove monitoring and stirring some pans of Lemon Curd and Crab Apple Jelly when I did a double take after hearing a comment by Scott Malkin the founder and chairman of ‘Value Retail’ on Radio 4.
+It’s a week since I was standing in front of our ESSE wood burning stove monitoring and stirring some pans of lemon curd and crab apple jelly when I did a double take after hearing a comment by Scott Malkin, the founder and chairman of ‘Value Retail’, on BBC Radio 4.

-For those who don’t know, this is an upmarket brands discount outdoor pedestrian shopping ‘mall’ located about an hour and a bit from London in the Oxfordshire countryside.
-Huge numbers of presumably mainly urban based affluent Chinese tourists flying to Britain from the other side of the world apparently can’t resist making a special trip out of London …… to shop.
-And Mr. Malkin informed listeners that it’s not at all unknown for these visitors to spend tens of thousands of pounds during a single trip to this “Chic Shopping Outlet”, one of a clutch of similar establishments around the globe.
+For those who don’t know, there is an upmarket, big name brands, discount outdoor pedestrian shopping ‘mall’ located about an hour and a bit from London in the Oxfordshire countryside.
+Huge numbers of presumably mainly urban based, affluent Chinese tourists flying to Britain from the other side of the world, apparently can’t resist making a special trip out of London.
+To shop.
+And Mr. Malkin informed listeners that it’s not at all unknown for these visitors to spend tens of thousands of pounds during a single trip to this “chic shopping outlet”, one of a clutch of similar establishments around the globe.

-And as you can see, it even tells you what it’s up to.
-In the past such home generated electricity excesses would have made their way into the National Grid and probably been used by our nearest neighbours, though how anyone could possibly value accurately such electricity exports is quite beyond me, since we are not provided with an electricity export meter, simply a generation meter.
-I’m really keen on microgeneration, and the idea that a nationally well developed network of small scale producers would add a degree of resilience to the system as well as avoiding the huge losses of power inevitable with long distance transmission of electricity.
+As you can see, it even tells you what it’s up to.
+In the past such home generated electricity excesses would have made their way into the National Grid and probably been used by our nearest neighbours, though how anyone could possibly value accurately such electricity exports is quite beyond me, since we’re not provided with an electricity export meter, simply a generation meter.
+I’m really keen on microgeneration, and the idea that a nationally well developed network of small scale producers, would add a degree of resilience to the system as well as avoiding the huge losses of power inevitable with long distance transmission of electricity.

-Having worked out recently in a particularly nerdy moment, just how much energy gets dumped down the plughole every time you lift a bath plug and the hot water and the energy it contains leaves the home for good (about 2 KWH worth for a 7 inch deep bath), we now fit a simple twin wall polycarbonate cover to the bath around bath time.
-Not only does this reduce steam and condensation into the bathroom, but also allows this heat to gradually dissipate into the house – interestingly it takes about 36 hours with our acrylic bath for the temperature to fall from a hot bath’s initial 42 degrees C to an ambient of about 20 degrees C. (actually this is a bit above our normal chilly bathroom temperature).
+Having worked out recently in a particularly nerdy moment, just how much energy gets dumped down the plughole every time you lift a bath plug and the hot water, with all the energy it contains, leaves the home for good (about 2 KWH worth for a 7 inch deep bath), we now fit a simple twin wall polycarbonate cover to the bath around bath time.
+Not only does this reduce steam and condensation into the bathroom, but also allows this heat to gradually dissipate into the house – interestingly it takes about 36 hours with our acrylic bath for the temperature to fall from a hot bath’s initial 42 degrees C to an ambient of about 20 degrees C. This figure is actually is a bit above our normal chilly bathroom temperature.

-And at a cost of about £10 for a suitably sized bit of polycarbonate, I’m sure anyone, even Mr. Malkin, would be impressed with the return on capital – I reckon you’d save about £55 per annum with the heat saved from, say, every other night baths, (at 30 p per bath) so a 550% annual return.
+At a cost of about £10 for a suitably sized bit of polycarbonate, I’m sure anyone, even Mr. Malkin, would be impressed with the return on capital – I reckon you’d save about £55 per annum with the heat saved from, say, every other night baths, (at 30 p per bath) so a 550% annual return.
 Can anyone suggest a legal scheme beating this figure?
-I should however sadly add that one of my blog followers has warned me against the risks of some horrible Clostridial problem from doing this, so as they used to say, don’t try this in YOUR home.
-I’m by nature a little more sanguine, being surrounded as we are by all manner of spores and bugs anyway in this damp climate).
+I should however add that one of my blog followers has warned me against the risks of some horrible Clostridial problem from doing this, so as they used to say, don’t try this in YOUR home.
+I’m by nature a little more sanguine, being surrounded as we are by all manner of spores and bugs anyway in this damp climate.

 Total cost about £350, and of course the polycarbonate has a hugely superior thermal value to ordinary glass glazing, albeit without the vacuum or argon filled benefits of a modern sealed double glazed unit.
 A simple toggle system allows me to remove them for cleaning or in the unlikely event of a heatwave if more ventilation were required.

 With all this inching or leaping in technology and practices, and the pervasive march of globalisation, are the real movers and shakers of the UK taking their eyes off the natural world.
-There’s been a flurry of reports around the likely impact of the “‘New to the UK?” fungus induced Ash Die Back Disease.
-Sifting through the data and opinions presented does make for gloomy reading, and in time it looks likely that a large percentage of the 80 million UK native ash will succumb.
+There’s been a flurry of reports around the likely impact of the new-to-the-UK fungus induced ash die back disease.
+Sifting through the data and opinions presented does make for gloomy reading, and in time it looks likely that a large percentage of the 80 million UK native ash trees will succumb.
 They’re a big part of the local landscape, and as most owners of wood burning stoves will confirm, ash is the best wood for heating.

-But as with all diseases there will be naturally more resistant trees amongst the majority in a newly exposed population.
+But as with all diseases, there will be naturally more resistant trees amongst the majority in a newly exposed population.
 So is mass culling of all affected and in contact trees, or even treating trees with potent fungicidal agents as one expert proposed, a rational response?
 Won’t it destroy the potentially resistant individuals?
-But this disease caused by Chalara fraxinea joins a growing list of new-to-the-UK tree pathogens over the last few decades – Fireblight, Dutch Elm Disease, Sudden Oak Death, and Phytophthora ramora in Larch trees.
+This disease, caused by Chalara fraxinea, joins a growing list of new-to-the-UK tree pathogens over the last few decades – Fireblight, Dutch elm disease, sudden oak death, and Phytophthora ramora in larch trees.

 What trees should one plant in the future to ensure a wooded landscape?
-It seems like taking pot luck given the time scales of tree growth and maturity, and what may hit us next.
-And 2 days before me writing this post, the first confirmed case has indeed been located in a recently planted hedgerow in our county, Carmarthenshire.
-According to this reliable BBC report ……..Click here for scant details.
-And as I’ve often mentioned our uses of cardboard throughout the garden – as mulches or a basis for compost, are there risks of importing new diseases with this material, since I guess most of this packaging comes from trees grown on the other side of the world?
+It seems one has to take pot luck, given the time scales of tree growth and maturity, and what may hit us next.
+Two days before I wrote this post, the first confirmed case has indeed been located in a recently planted hedgerow in our county, Carmarthenshire.
+As I’ve often mentioned, we use recycled cardboard throughout the garden – as a degradable mulch or as a basis for compost, but are there risks of importing new diseases with this material, since I guess most of this packaging comes from trees grown on the other side of the world?

-Now I was sceptical about how well our small Bosch Li-ion lawnmower would cope with a big pile of leaves, but it managed really well and as a consequence I was able to quickly fill 2 Big Bags to replace the mulch/compost/leaf mould used in the garden this autumn.
-You obviously do need to wear good eye/face protection if you use a lawnmower in this way.
+I was sceptical about how well our small Bosch Li-ion lawnmower would cope with a big pile of leaves, but it managed really well and as a consequence I was able to quickly fill 2 big bags to replace the mulch/compost/leaf mould used in the garden this autumn.
+You obviously do need to wear good eye and face protection if you use a lawnmower in this way.

-But I’d already filled a couple of Big Bags with unchopped, or rather once chopped leaves.
-Since the Bags were still light enough to simply tip over, I turned them out and started to mulch the leaves again with the mower.
-But I noticed, not surprisingly, that in the centre of the Bag a section of leaves was already heating up.
+I’d already filled a couple of big bags with unchopped, or rather once chopped leaves.
+Since the bags were still light enough to tip over, I simply turned them out and started to mulch the leaves again with the mower.
+In doing this I noticed, not surprisingly, that in the centre of the bag a section of leaves was already heating up.
 But how hot was it?
-Measuring the temperature in the pile at over 20 degrees C got me ……. thinking…… and “The Reactor” concept began to form…..
+Measuring the temperature in the pile at over 20 degrees C got me thinking, and “The Reactor” concept began to form.

-The plan is to construct a well insulated compost pile, capable of being used in a vertical flow type way, to the rear of the greenhouse.
-And then duct air warmed by the heat of the decomposing compost or leaf mould, but isolated from the air and gases in the compost, into the recently created inner skinned zone of greenhouse, so that temperatures can be achieved allowing reasonable crop growth through the winter months, with just the energy needed to run a 20 watt fan to shift the air.
-(Even if this ran 24 hours a day, which is hopefully unlikely to be necessary, such a frugal fan would only cost about 8 pence per day for the nearly 500 Watts used).
+The plan is to construct a well insulated compost pile, to the rear of the greenhouse.
+And then to duct air warmed by the heat of the decomposing compost or leaf mould, but isolated from the air and gases in the compost, into the recently created inner skinned zone of greenhouse, so that temperatures can be achieved allowing reasonable crop growth through the winter months, with just the energy needed to run a 20 watt fan to shift the air.
+Even if this fan ran 24 hours a day, which is hopefully unlikely to be necessary, such a frugal electrical devise would only cost about 8 pence per day for the nearly 0.5 Kilowatt hours of electricity used.